isomerpages/moe-meridianpri/_communications/Resources For Parents/Resources For Parents.md

 #### SchoolBag

-Schoolbag.sg  – MOE’s Education News Site – provides parents, educators and the general public with education news, school features and tips.
+<p align = "justify">Schoolbag.sg  – MOE’s Education News Site – provides parents, educators and the general public with education news, school features and tips.</p>

 <a href = "https://www.schoolbag.edu.sg/">Read more</a>